fubar2/flaskdashboard/README.md

 Aside from the missing data and random watering/nudging, it's clear that each pot loses weight from transpiration faster when lights are on during the day than at night.
 That's cool to see because it's biology we expect to see.
 Also, it's obvious that individual plants vary.
 These are all different phenotypes and some appear to be doing far more transpiration than others.
 I have time lapse video that reflects the extremely fast growth of that same plant compared to the others so again, this is probably real.
-*What is being measured, how and why*

 3. *Understanding sources of variability in pot weights*

-One major aim is to gather data that tracks a plant's weight gain over time so the rate of change in biomass can be estimated, but in the real world, measurements as always, include real changes plus technical, systematic and random error.
+One major aim is to gather data that tracks a plant's weight gain over time so the rate of change in biomass can be estimated, but in the real world, all physical measurements include technical and systematic sources of variation plus some random error.

 In order to estimate the rate of change, an uninterrupted time series of instantaneous weight measurements will be collected from a load cell positioned underneath the pot.
 Sampling every 30 seconds seems to give reasonable detail without being too unwieldy.
 All plants are in hydroponic ("hempy") pots so all nutrients are supplied in the watering solution.
 This avoids dealing with the inevitable loss of mass expected as soil became depleted of soluble nutrients over the growing period.

-Note that the total mass at any time includes *a fixed component* comprising the pot plus the water free medium, plus *some variable components*:
+Note that the total mass at any time includes *a fixed component* comprising the pot plus the water free medium.
+It's fixed but we are only interested in change so it is not very interesting compared to the *variable components*:

-* the growing plant biomass
+* the instantaneous wet plant biomass

 * the mass of water held in the hydroponic medium

-* the mass of water in any reservoir
+* the mass of water in the hempy reservoir

 We are trying to measure only the first one, but will need to take account of all other variable sources of change.